demisto/content/docs/circle_build/README.md

 ![](artifacts_1.png)

 ## Run Unit Testing and Lint

 ## Download Artifacts
 **Not relevant for contributors**

 This step is relevant only for custom builds that uses a specific demisto server build.
+It will download the demisto installer from the given build number.

 ## Download Configuration
 **Not relevant for contributors**

 <!-- TODO: add troubleshooting errors -->

 ## Create Instance